 The world’s largest messaging service, WhatsApp, has very good news for its users.
 The latest updates are that the service has developed and end-to-end encryption to make sure that phone calls, messages and photos or videos are all kept away from the prying eyes.
 The update is small but has marked another crucial step in the continuing battle between technology companies and authorities.

 Only the sender and the receiver can read the messages due to the encryption of communications.
 WhatsApp will not be able to access information even if there is a court order due to the encryption safeguarding their user’s privacy.
-Now you can watch films from your android for free, by using the Showbox movies application.
+Now you can watch films from your Android for free, by using the Sling TV movies application.